 New Year, New Skincare Routine

 You do not need to adopt a 17-step, hour-long nightly skincare routine to do right by your skin.
-Shamban says you at least need five products: a cleanser, an exfoliator, a moisturizer, an eye cream and a sunscreen.
+Shamban says you at least need five products: a cleanser, an exfoliator, a moisturizer, an eye cream and sunscreen.

 A good cleanser is a key to removing all the “debris, environmental junk, makeup and surface sludge” that accumulate throughout the day, says Shamban.
 If your skin is sensitive and you’re worried a nightly cleanser will totally strip your skin, look for a gentle formula like Sunday Riley’s Ceramic Slip Cleanser.